CNES/ccsdsmo-malgo-stubgenerator/README.md

 The malgo API provides a consumer with mal.Operation objects.
 An Operation object must be created (or reused) for each call to a service.
 The mal.Operation object is typed by the Interaction Pattern of the called service.
 The generated consumer stubs provides a similar interface, except that the generated operation objects are typed by the operation itself, enabling to hide all the coding/decoding of the parameters.

 The consumer stubs of a service are defined directly in the service package.
-They are made of an initialisation function Init, and of a set of operation structures, one for each operation of the service.
+They are made of an initialization function Init, and of a set of operation structures, one for each operation of the service.

-The operation specific structure is named <service>.<Operation>Operation.
-It is created by a call to the generated function <service>.New<Operation>Operation.
+The operation specific structure is named \<service>.\<Operation>Operation.
+It is created by a call to the generated function \<service>.New\<Operation>Operation.
 It defines functions related to the Interaction Pattern of the operation, exactly as the original mal API does.

 	ctx, err := mal.NewContext(consumer_url)
 	defer ctx.Close()